rks101/eglinux/README.md

 -  :1 → go to the first line or beginning/top of the file (1,1 position)
 -  G (shift+ **g**) → go to the last line or to the bottom of the file, be careful for very large files
 -  :n → go to the nth line in the file/buffer
--  ctrl+f → Page up
+-  ctrl+f → Forward one screen
--  ctrl+b → Page down
+-  ctrl+b → Backward one screen
 -  dw → delete a word
 -  d$ → delete from the cursor to the end of the line
 -  d0 → delete from the cursor to the beginning of the line